abogoyavlensky/slim/README.md

 ### Build: Library
 Builds and deploys jar file for a library.
 The minimal configuration requires the library name and version.
-Also requires `slipset/deps-deploy` separate dependency to deploy the library:
+Also requires `slipset/deps-deploy` separate dependency to deploy the library to Clojars:

 ```clojure
 {:deps {io.github.abogoyavlensky/slim {:mvn/version "LATEST"}